devjonix/hosguibase/README.md

 ### Pull Requests

 Despite commercial backing this is a true open-source project.
-We appriciate any inputs to the projects.
+We appriciate any inputs to the project as GitHub pull requests.